tirlaalexandra/tirlaalexandra/README.md

 ## 💫 About Me:

-🛠 I’m currently working on: Developing web applications using Angular and PHP.
+🛠 I’m currently working on: Developing an e-commerce app with .Net Core and Angular.

 🤝 I’m looking to collaborate on: Frontend or full-stack projects.